-One-On-Ones
+One-On-Ones (1:1)

-As the name implies this is a one-on-one sitdown conversation with your Community Advisor.
-Each one-on-one is designed to review a subject area within our curriculum.
+As the name implies this is a sit-down conversation with your Community Advisor.
+Each 1:1 is designed to review a subject area within our curriculum.
 It is also a great way for you and your CA to get to know one another.
 These typically occur 1 to 2 times per semester.